SammyKrosoft/Exchange-Critical-Security-Updates-Notes-from-a-Microsoft-Engineer/README.md

 # Rhoderick Milne's collected links

-Also my famous colleague Rhoderick Mile collected some links
+Also my famous colleague Rhoderick Mile collected all important links to help you out on this outbreak

 [Collected Links For Hafnium – March 2021 Exchange Security Issue](https://blog.rmilne.ca/2021/03/08/collected-links-for-hafnium-march-2021-exchange-security-issue/)